Hamilton Group: Stratigraphic Setting

-In western Pennsylvania, Ohio and West Virginia the Hamilton Group consists of the Mahantango Formation, a gray, dark gray, brown, and olive laminated shale; siltstone; and very fine-grained sandstone or claystone containing marine fossils.
-The uppermost clay layers of the Mahantango Formation are particularly rich in fossils.
-In New York, central and eastern Pennsylvania the upper sections contain several thick grey shale formations, occasionally marked with limestone stringer.
-It overlies the Marcellus Shale, a fissile gray-black to black, thinly laminated, pyritic, carbonaceous thin shale with sparse marine fauna and siderite concretions.
+In eastern New York the Hamilton contains Mannorkill Formation, Potter Hollow Formation, Portland Point Limestone (member), Plattekill Formation, Panther Mountain Formation, Cherry Valley Limestone, and Bakoven Shale.

 The total thickness of the Hamilton Group in Pennsylvania runs about 970 feet.
 In New York State, it thickens from 250 feet near Lake Erie to over 2,500 feet in Ulster and Greene counties.
 Depths ranging from outcrops to 8,000 feet below the surface of Sullivan County, in the southeastern part of New York state.